dooboolab-community/react-native-iap/README.md

 `react-native-iap` module versions that are not described in `change logs` may not run as expected so please refer to version mentioned in `Changelogs` below.

 ## Breaking Changes
+Recent breaking changes have made from `0.2.17`. `refreshAllItems` has changed name to `fetchHistory`.
+See the changelogs below.

 Recent breaking changes have made from `0.2.16` in android.
-Pakcage name has been fixed to `com.dooboolab.RNIap.RNIapPackage`.
+Package name has been fixed to `com.dooboolab.RNIap.RNIapPackage`.
 Read the changelogs below.
 There was linking [issue](https://github.com/dooboolab/react-native-iap/issues/49#issuecomment-369811257) with wrong package name.

 Breaking changes have made from `0.2.12`.
 Please read the changelogs below.
 The summary of change is that it now returns receipt in different format.